Ai4Math/MATLAB-GUI/vector_field_plot/README.md

 ### 3D Plotitng
 <img src="demo/vector_field_demo_3d.png" width="600"/>
-In this example, The vector field of <x, y, z> is plotted in 3D, and the result is generated as below.
+In this example, the vector field of <x, y, z> is plotted in 3D, and the result is generated as below.
 Notice that the range is changed from -2 to 2 and the color is changed to purple.

 ## Usage
 1. **Input Vector Components and Range**: